 Judge denies motion to dismiss lawsuit over Charleston airport board members

-A circuit court judge denied a motion Monday to throw out the lawsuit brought over lawmakers serving on Charleston County Aviation Authority.
+A judge denied a request Monday to toss a lawsuit brought against state lawmakers who serve on the Charleston County Aviation Authority.

-The judge did not deny the motion to dismiss the case on its merits, but on a procedural move.
+The judge did not deny the motion to dismiss the case on its merits, but for procedural reasons.

 Charleston attorney Waring Howe and the S.C.
-Public Interest Foundation sued Rep. Chip Limehouse of Charleston, then-state Sen. Glenn McConnell of Charleston, who is now lieutenant governor, House Speaker Bobby Harrell of Charleston, and former Lt.
-Gov. Ken Ard in his capacity as Senate president before he resigned in disgrace earlier this year.
+Public Interest Foundation sued Rep. Chip Limehouse of Charleston, then-Sen. Glenn McConnell of Charleston, who is now lieutenant governor, House Speaker Bobby Harrell of Charleston, and former Lt.
+Gov. Ken Ard in his capacity as Senate president before he resigned this year.

-Howe and Edward Sloan Jr., a retired paving contractor behind the Public Interest Foundation, claim, among other things, the General Assembly violated state law by passing legislation specific to one county.
+Howe and Edward Sloan Jr., a Upstate retired paving contractor behind the Public Interest Foundation, allege, among other things, the General Assembly violated state law by passing legislation specific to one county.

 The law, co-crafted in 2007 by Limehouse, appointed the chairman and vice chairman of the Charleston County legislative delegation to the Charleston County Aviation Authority.
-Limehouse serves as chairman of the delegation and chairman of the Aviation Authority.
-Howe and Sloan say the law is unconstitutional.
+Limehouse serves as chairman of the delegation and chairman of the Aviation Authority, which owns and operates the county’s three airports.

-Since the suit was filed, McConnell, who was vice chairman of the delegation, became lieutenant governor.
+Since the lawsuit was filed, McConnell, who was vice chairman of the delegation, became lieutenant governor.
 The new vice chairman of the delegation is Campsen, and he will replace McConnell in the suit.